asu-cactus/Data_Transformation_Benchmark/README.md

 ## Structure Of Datasets

 - `Group Number` is the number for each group in the benchmark dataset.
 This is denoted as 'Group_ID'.
+Each group has one target schema, and multiple source datasets.
+Each source dataset needs to be transformed to conform to the target schema separately.
 - `Target Data Name` is given name to the transformed dataset.
 The representation is "Target'{$Group_ID}'" e.g. Target_1 represents the target data name for Group 1.
 - `Target Data Schema` is the expected schema of the target dataset.
 - `Target Data Description` is a domain-specific explanation of the dataset.
 - `Source Data Name` is the given name for the source dataset that is to be transformed.
-The representation is "Source'{$Group_ID}_{$Source_ID}'" e.g., Source1_1 represents the source data name for Group 1 for Source 1.
+The representation is "Source'{$Group_ID}_{$Source_ID}'" e.g., Source1_2 represents the 2nd source dataset in Group 1.
 - `Source Data Schema` is the schema of the source dataset to be transformed.
 - `Source Data Description` is a domain-specific explanation of the dataset.
 - `Schema Change Hints` are hints about changes in schema from source to target.